carbonblack/carbon-black-cloud-sdk-python/docs/guides.rst

 Certain guides may be more geared towards audiences with more experience with the Carbon Black Cloud, such as administrators.

+Information about updating to new versions of the SDK to take advantage of new features in Carbon Black Cloud are in `Migration Guides`_.

 Feature Guides
 --------------
 .. toctree::